 Diagnostics

-Accurate diagnosis in case of suspicion of the development of oculogenital infection is necessary for the appointment of a full and correct therapy aimed specifically against chlamydia.
-Competent treatment prevent relapses (exacerbations of the disease), the transition of the disease into a latent sluggish form, the development of complications and the spread of pathogens in the body.
+Accurate diagnosis if the development of an oculourogenital infection is suspected is necessary to prescribe complete and correct therapy aimed specifically at chlamydia.
+Competent treatment will prevent relapses (exacerbations of the disease), the transition of the disease to a latent, sluggish form, the development of complications and the spread of pathogens in the body.

-Diagnosis of eye chlamydia is based on external signs of pathological changes in the tissues of the organ of vision and on the results of several research methods.
+Diagnosis of ocular chlamydia is based on external signs of pathological changes in the tissues of the organ of vision and on the results of several research methods.

 The following methods are considered the most informative:

-1. Detection of the pathogen in a scraping (smear with tissue cells) from the conjunctiva (performed under local anesthesia).
-For smear analysis use:
+1. Detection of the pathogen in a scraping (smear with tissue cells) from the conjunctiva (carried out under local anesthesia).
+To analyze a smear, use:

 • Cytological method (cellular).
-It is the simplest and detects foreign microorganisms in the cells of the conjunctival tissue.
-However, its implementation does not allow us to accurately determine the type pathogenic bacteria that struck the eye.
+It is the simplest and detects foreign microorganisms in the cells of conjunctival tissue.
+However, its implementation does not allow us to accurately determine the type pathogenic bacteria, which struck the eye.

 • Enzyme-linked immunosorbent assay (ELISA).
 It is considered a highly informative method that detects all types of chlamydia.

 • PCR (polymerase chain reaction).
-Allows you to identify in the test material a piece of DNA that is characteristic of chlamydia.
+Allows you to identify a DNA section in the test material that is characteristic specifically for chlamydia.

-2. Cultural method.
-It consists in the cultivation (cultivation) of bacteria in cell culture(as a rule, a special McCou environment is used).
-This is the most informative method, giving an absolutely accurate result, confirming or excluding the presence of chlamydia, even if they are present in the scraping in very small quantities.
-A significant disadvantage is that it is the most expensive and time consuming method of diagnosis.
-Cultivation requires 2-3 days.
+2. Culture method.
+Consists of cultivating (growing) bacteria in cell culture(as a rule, a special McSoy environment is used).
+This is the most informative method, giving an absolutely accurate result, confirming or excluding the presence of chlamydia, even if they are present in very small quantities in the scraping.
+A significant disadvantage is that this is the most expensive and time-consuming diagnostic method.
+Cultivation requires 2–3 days.

 Differential diagnosis

-By external signs, differentiate ophthalmochlamydiosis from bacterial infection the eye is very difficult because the main signs are similar.
-But an experienced specialist can distinguish a chlamydial bacterium infection from viral conjunctivitis based on a certain difference in symptoms.
+By external signs, differentiate ophthalmochlamydia from bacterial infection eye is very difficult, since the main signs are similar.
+But an experienced specialist can distinguish infection with chlamydial bacteria from viral conjunctivitis, based on a certain difference in symptoms.

-The main signs infectious diseases eyes are similar to each other, therefore, without tests, determine the cause of the appearance of such unpleasant symptoms it can be difficult
+Main features infectious diseases eyes are similar to each other, therefore, without tests, determine the reason for the appearance of such unpleasant symptoms it can be difficult

 Differences between chlamydial and viral conjunctivitis - table